Samvae/csc493-fall2022/README.md

 Star Splitter: Image partitioning with A* for Astrophotography was built using the following frameworks and libraries:

-- PyCharm: The project is written in Python programming language.
+- **tkinter**: Standard Python interface to the Tk GUI toolkit, used for creating the graphical user interface.
+- **customtkinter**: A modern and customizable version of tkinter.
+- **matplotlib**: A plotting library for Python, used for visualizing image segmentation results.
-- numpy: Used for numerical computing and array manipulation in Python.
+- **numpy**: Used for numerical computing and array manipulation in Python.
-- OpenCV (cv2): A computer vision library used for image processing tasks.
+- **OpenCV (cv2)**: A computer vision library used for image processing tasks.
-- matplotlib: A plotting library for Python, used for visualizing image segmentation results.
-- A Algorithm*: The A* algorithm is employed for pathfinding and image partitioning.
+- **AStarPathfinding**: A custom implementation of the A* algorithm for pathfinding and image partitioning.
+- **matplotlib.animation**: Used for creating animations in matplotlib.
+- **FigureCanvasTkAgg**: A matplotlib backend that embeds matplotlib plots into Tkinter applications.
+- **NavigationToolbar2Tk**: A matplotlib toolbar that integrates with Tkinter.

 ## Author